Skip to main content

 • “Game runs great, the last few patches really ironed out a lot of the crashing issues most people were experiencing, and Fatshark is very quick to get out hotfixes when new patches bring about new issues.”

-• “There also seems to be some serious auditory and visual glitches which hinder the gameplay significantly.”
+• “There also seems to be some serious auditory and visual glitches which hinders the gameplay significantly.”

 • grinding

-The grinding aspect of the game has received mixed reviews, with many players noting that it can be excessively tedious and time-consuming.
-While some enjoy the grind as part of the gameplay loop, particularly for character progression and crafting, others find it frustrating due to the reliance on RNG for gear and the lack of shared resources between characters, leading to repetitive gameplay.
-Overall, the game is described as requiring a significant time investment, often feeling like a grind for minimal rewards, which may deter casual players.
+The grinding aspect of Darktide has received mixed reviews, with many players noting that it can be excessively tedious and time-consuming.
+While some enjoy the grind as part of the gameplay loop, others criticize the reliance on RNG for gear and crafting, leading to a frustrating experience, especially for new players.
+Overall, the game is seen as requiring a significant time investment to progress, often feeling like a grind for minimal rewards.

 • “Plenty to do, not too grindy and a wide range of difficulties to advance through.”